webtides/luna-docs/content/docs/hooks/list.md

 ---
 # List of available hooks

+ - `MOON_INITIALIZE`: Called right before the global moon object is initialized.
+Here you can modify the object
+    - `moon`: The global moon object.

  - `HOOKS_LOADED`: Will be called right after all hooks have been loaded.

  - `COMPONENTS_LOADED`: Called after all available components habe been loaded.